 Г 1 T 1 Management of Heavy Vehicle Movements the records of monitoring be made available electronically to the Planning Secretary and the EPA upon request for a period of no less than one (1) year following the completion of construction.
-Section 2.2.1 Section 2.2.2 Appendix 7 Traffic and Transport - Management of Heavy Vehicle Movements E105 Local roads proposed to be used by Heavy Vehicles to directly access ancillary facilities / construction sites that are not identified in the documents listed in Condition A1 must be approved by the Planning Secretary and be included in the CTMP.
-Section 2.2.1 & Section 2.2.2 Appendix 7 Traffic and Transport - Management of Heavy Vehicle Movements approval to use local roads under Condition E105 above must include the following: (a)a swept path analysis; (b)demonstration that the use of local roads by Heavy Vehicles for the CSSI will not compromise the safety of pedestrians and cyclists of the safety of two-way traffic flow on two-way roadways; (c)details as to the date of completion of the road dilapidation surveys for the subject local roads; and (d)measures that will be implemented to avoid Appendix 2 Appendix 7 Traffic and Transport - Road Dilapidation E107 Before any local road is used by a Heavy Vehicle for the purposes of construction of the CSSI, a Road Dilapidation Report must be prepared for the road.
+Section 2.2.
+Section 2.2.
+Appendix 7 Traffic and Transport - Management of Heavy Vehicle Movements E105 Local roads proposed to be used by Heavy Vehicles to directly access ancillary facilities / construction sites that are not identified in the documents listed in Condition A1 must be approved by the Planning Secretary and be included in the CTMP.
+Section 2.2.1 & Section 2.2.2 Appendix 7 Traffic and Transport - Management of Heavy Vehicle Movements E106 All requests to the Planning Secretary for approval to use local roads under Condition E105 above must include the following: (a)a swept path analysis; (b)demonstration that the use of local roads by Heavy Vehicles for the CSSI will not compromise the safety of pedestrians and cyclists of the safety of two-way traffic flow on two-way roadways; (c)details as to the date of completion of the road dilapidation surveys for the subject local roads; and (d)measures that will be implemented to avoid where practicable the use of local roads past schools, aged care facilities and child care facilities during their peak operation times; and (e)written advice from an appropriately qualified professional on the suitability of the proposed Heavy Vehicle route which takes into consideration items (a) to(d) of this condition.
+Appendix 2 Appendix 7 Traffic and Transport - Road Dilapidation E107 Before any local road is used by a Heavy Vehicle for the purposes of construction of the CSSI, a Road Dilapidation Report must be prepared for the road.
 A copy of the Road Dilapidation Report must be provided to the Relevant Road Authority(s) within three (3) weeks of completion of the survey and at no later than one (1) month before the road being used by Heavy Vehicles associated with the construction of the CSSI.
 Appendix 7 (Dilap report) Traffic and Transport - Road Dilapidation E108 If damage to roads occurs as a result of the construction of the CSSI, the Proponent must either (at the Relevant Road Authority's discretion): (a)compensate the Relevant Road Authority for the damage so caused; or (b)rectify the damage to restore the road to at Appendix 7 (Dilap report)